 Most frequently the clinician uses a spontaneous breathing trial (SBT) to determine your loved ones readiness for liberation from the ventilator.
 Then the patient is assessed for ability to breathe without an artificial airway (extubation).
 ICUs measure ABGs during SBTs and use ABG values in conjunction with clinical data to determine if your loved one is fit for extubation or not.

 The importance of avoiding an inappropriate extubation based on ABG values should not be underestimated.
-Failed extubation means reintubation and increased risk of pneumonia, longer hospitalization, and increased mortality.
+Failed extubation means reintubation and increased risk of pneumonia, longer ICU stays, hospitalization, and increased mortality.